-Connecting Steps Together
+Connecting Nodes Together

 1. With Graph.connect_by_name()

-2. With Graph.connect(), Step.o(), and Step.i()
+2. With Graph.connect(), Node.o(), and Node.i()

 Automatic Connection by Name